cobalthq/cobalt-product-public-docs/content/en/Integrations/webhooks.md

 Before you start creating webhooks, complete the configuration in your app.

 1. Generate an **authentication token** in your app.
 We need this token to authorize HTTP POST requests to your URL and connect to your app.
 1. Make sure that the **URL** where you want to receive notifications is valid and your services work properly.
+If possible, test your connections.

 ## Webhook Events